Universal Drinking Rules - Hair of the Dog

 1. Lens Flare

 There was a time in history when the talented crew who worked together to make a film did their best to avoid ruining well-lit, dramatic, or romantic shots with lens flare.
 It’s an immediate break in the immersion because it’s simply the reflection of light off the camera lens; nothing says fake, quite like a lens flare.
-While you may be able to replicate the sensation in your own eyes if you squint hard enough, it doesn't change the fact that you shouldn't fucking see it.
+While you may be able to replicate the sensation in your own eyes if you squint hard enough, it doesn't change the fact that you shouldn't see it.
 Hell, just search “lens flare” in Google and the first thing that appears is this definition:

 Nevertheless, some artsy jerk decided that it was “better” to have the lens flare.
 Now, you have directors like JJ Abrams shooting their lens flare all over the place.
-In most cases, it’s subtle touch you likely didn’t notice in most films or games, which makes for a good rule when you do see it.
+In most cases, it’s a subtle touch you likely didn’t notice in most films or games, which makes for a good rule when you do see it.
 But if you’re watching Indiana Jones: Kingdom of the Crystal Skull or any JJ Abrams movie, this is the only rule you’ll need.

 2. Product Placement

 If you've ever watched a Michael Bay movie, or played an EA sports game, you've likely noticed, at least at one point, a familiar logo of a consumer product appears in the background.
 Frequently, these logos make an appearance in movies and games because deals were made to pay for some of the production costs.
-Part of why Michael Bay is able to make so many movies with such a heavy investment on special effects and explosions is because he makes transformers out of Mountain Dew vending machines and new Chevy Cameros and shoots everything like a commercial.
+Part of why Michael Bay is able to make so many movies with such a heavy investment in special effects and explosions is because he makes transformers out of Mountain Dew vending machines and new Chevy Cameros and shoots everything like a commercial.
 Regardless, Bay’s films and the Madden games are not alone and it can be fun to look for any logos that may stand out in some way or another and get drunk in the process.

 3. Titular Line